EvelynPloetz/Deep-LASI/docs/source/installation.rst

       curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh"
       bash Mambaforge-$(uname)-$(uname -m).sh

-or download and install mambaforge from github (Installer: OS X arm64 (Apple Silicon)): https://github.com/conda-forge/miniforge
-If you downloaded the installer, you should run the following commands for the next steps to work:
+or download and install mambaforge directly from github: https://github.com/conda-forge/miniforge If you downloaded the installer, you should run the following commands for the next steps to work:

 .. code-block:: python